Panj Takht: Others

+Contested

-Takht Sri Budha Dal (Contested)
+Takht Budha Dal

-According to the Nihangs Budha Dal is the fifth takhat.
-They state that the Guru proclaimed them the fifth takht and the SGPC removed them as the fifth takht.
-Although no historical source mentions Budha Dal as a takht.
+According to the Budha Dal organization of Nihangs, the Budha Dal is the fifth takht.

-Gurudwara Janamasthan Nankana Sahib (Potential)
+Potential

+Gurudwara Janam Asthan

 A proposal for a sixth Sikh takht at Guru Nanak Dev’s birth place in Nankana Sahib in Pakistan has sparked a debate in the Sikh community, and among historians and scholars.

 Shiromani Akali Dal (Delhi) president and former president of Delhi Sikh Gurdwara Management Committee (DSMGC) Paramjit Singh Sarna has stirred a controversy by demanding that Gurdwara Janamasthan Nankana Sahib in Pakistan be declared the sixth takht (seat of authority) of Sikhs.
-Acting jathedar of Akal Takht, Giani Harpreet Singh was the first to censure the demand, saying: “This is a baseless demand which belittles the concept of Panch Pardhani (significance of five) in Sikhism like five articles of faith, five beloved ones (Panj Payaras) and five bania.”
+Acting jathedar of Akal Takht, Giani Harpreet Singh was the first to censure the demand, saying: “This is a baseless demand which belittles the concept of Panch Pardhani (significance of five) in Sikhism like five articles of faith, five beloved ones (Panj Payaras) and five Bania.”
 The proposal was ignored afterwards.